-Effective July 15, 2010, we entered into the Ninth Amendment to the Ninth Amended and Restated Credit Agreement (the "Revolver") which, among other things, extended the term of the \$60 million Revolver from December 31, 2011 to December 31, 2012.
-The Revolver is secured by some of our real estate, machinery and equipment, and fixtures.
-Amounts borrowed under the Revolver bear interest, at our option, at the prime lending rate established by JPMorgan Chase Bank, N.A. or LIBOR plus 1.5%.
+Effective May 31, 2011, we extended the term of our \$60 million revolving credit facility (the "Revolver") from December 31, 2012 to December 31, 2013.
+All other terms of our Revolver remain unchanged.
+Our Revolver is secured by our real estate, machinery and equipment, and fixtures.
+Amounts borrowed under the Revolver bear interest, at our option, at the prime lending rate established by JPMorgan Chase Bank, N.A. or LIBOR plus 1.5 percent.
 We pay a fee on a quarterly basis of one-fourth of one percent per annum on the weighted-average unused portion of the Revolver.

-At December 31, 2010, no amounts were borrowed under the Revolver, but we had letters of credit outstanding \$9.7 million.
-As of February 28, 2011, \$8.2 million of these letters of credit outstanding expired, which increased the unused portion of the Revolver to \$58.5 million.
-We are required to maintain certain covenants, including balance sheet and cash flow ratios.
-As of December 31, 2010, the Company was in compliance with these covenants.
+At December 31, 2011, no amounts were borrowed under the Revolver, and we had outstanding letters of credit totaling \$15.3 million, which reduced the unused portion of the Revolver to \$44.7 million.
+We are required to maintain certain financial covenants, including a minimum current ratio of 1.25 to 1.0, a net worth minimum requirement, debt to net worth ratio of 0.5 to 1.0, and an earnings before interest, taxes, depreciation and amortization (EBITDA) to interest expense ratio of 4.0 to 1.0.
+As of December 31, 2011, we were in compliance with these covenants.